St Anne's Limehouse: History

 After the churchyard closed to burials, it was converted to public gardens with the assistance of the Metropolitan Public Gardens Association.
 The garden was laid out by the Association's landscape gardener Fanny Wilkinson.
 She retained the notable stone pyramid by Hawksmoor, dating from c.
 1730 and bearing the inscription "The wisdom of Solomon".
 Also located within the churchyard is a 1918 white stone war memorial with bronze figure of Christ.
 They are separately Grade II listed.

 Present day

-St Anne's is within the Conservative Evangelical tradition of the Church of England, and it is under the extended episcopal oversight of the Bishop of Maidstone.
+St Anne's is within the Conservative Evangelical tradition of the Church of England, and it receives alternative episcopal oversight from the Bishop of Ebbsfleet.
 It describes itself as, "A genuinely mixed East End Church with a passion for straightforward Bible teaching."

 Location

 The church is next door to Limehouse Town Hall and close to Limehouse Library, both Grade II listed buildings, the former now used as a community centre.
 Across the road is the former Sailors' Mission, where Situationist International held its conference in 1960.